smartergiving/open-data/README.md

 While you are free to use any of the data for any purpose, know that the data, file structure, and every other component are subject to change.

 ***

+## License
+This open database is made available under the Open Database License: http://opendatacommons.org/licenses/odbl/1.0/.
+Any rights in individual contents of the database are licensed under the Database Contents License: http://opendatacommons.org/licenses/dbcl/1.0/ - See more at: http://opendatacommons.org/licenses/odbl/#sthash.sjzykYpd.dpuf